Healthy Recipes Blog

 Prevent your screen from going dark

-• 1 teaspoon Diamond Crystal kosher salt Or ½ teaspoon fine salt
+• 1 teaspoon Diamond Crystal kosher salt - Or ½ teaspoon of any other salt, including Morton kosher salt

 • ½ teaspoon black pepper